macaco-maluco/sombrio/README.md

 https://sombrio.herokuapp.com/

+## Playing the game

+There are three ways of playing this game:

+1. Play it by your by downloading the app and running it locally.

+1. Play with friends in a local network.
+Fire the app and changes to the world will be seen by all players.

+1. Join the distributed world by first installing [ssbc/patchwork](https://github.com/ssbc/patchwork/releases/latest) and joining a Pub like http://ssb-pub.macacomaluco.space/ then fire Patchwork and after that start the game.

 ## Compile the app

 Before you can start distribution of the app, first you need to install some dependencies: